eublockmove/ICX-AutoStaker/README.md

 0 6 * * * bash autostaker.sh
 ```
 This will run ICX AutoStaker (located in your home directory) every morning at 6AM.
 You can use [Crontab Guru](https://crontab.guru) to generate your entry.

-Feel free to discuss what other ways this script could be regularly executed:
-- OS startup
-- remote Linux VPS
-- Raspberry Pi
-- Windows 10 support through WSL
-- ... we're open to ideas / your tutorials

-Known limitations:
-- voting only for 1 candidate at the moment (Blockmove by default)

 ## Feedback
 As always, we'd love to hear your feedback and ideas!
 The best place to reach us is our [Telegram group](https://t.me/blockmove).